Top 5 AI Evaluation Tools in 2025: In-Depth Comparison for Robust LLM & Agentic Systems

 Website: braintrustdata.com

-Braintrust is a closed-source LLM logging and experimentation platform with a focus on rapid prototyping, LLM proxy logging, and in-UI playgrounds.
+Braintrust is a closed-source LLM logging and experimentation platform with a focus on rapid prototyping, and prompt playground.

 Key Features